-- 26. PET will normally be delivered by colleges and training providers funded by the Skills Funding Agency.
-It is also acceptable for employers to fund the training element of a sbwa and for JCP to utilise other sources of funding to procure training where Skills Funding Agency funded training is not available. - 27.
-Lone parents not on JSA or ESA(WRAG) are generally not eligible for SFA fully-funded training.
-Discussions will need to take place locally with providers to ensure they are willing to take LP onto the course before these claimants are offered places. - 28.
-Skills Funding Agency funded training will count towards units of accreditation on the Qualifications and Credit Framework (QCF). - 29.
-There is no requirement for employer-funded training to count towards QCF accreditation. - 30.
+24. PET will normally be delivered by colleges and training providers funded by the Skills Funding Agency.
+It is also acceptable for employers to fund the

+- training element of a sbwa and for JCP to utilise other sources of funding to procure training where Skills Funding Agency funded training is not available. - 25.
+Skills Funding Agency funded training will count towards units of accreditation on the Qualifications and Credit Framework (QCF). - 26.
+There is no requirement for employer-funded training to count towards QCF accreditation. - 27.
 Where the PET element of a sbwa is not funded through the Skills Funding Agency, participants do not have to undertake units on the QCF.
 However, Jobcentre Plus should seek to influence the type of training being offered to ensure that the skills people develop are transferable and preferably meet industry standards.